rigaya/NVEnc/NVEncC_Options.en.md

 Adjustment of each color component of the logo.

 ### --vpp-perf-monitor
 Monitor the performance of each vpp filter, and output the average per frame processing time of the applied filter(s).
-Note that the overall encoding performace may slightly be harmed.
+Note that the overall encoding performance may slightly be harmed.